Korean Wedding Traditions

 The Family Victory Tour Nobody Warns You About

 The wedding ends but Korean traditions are just warming up.
-Within days, newlyweds embark on hyeonbaekryehyun-baek-ryehformal family visits, armed with expensive gifts and rehearsed answers about future grandchildren.
+Within days, newlyweds embark on hyeonbaekrye (formal family visits), armed with expensive gifts and rehearsed answers about future grandchildren.
 Think of it as a victory tour where you’re both the champions and the entertainment.

 This isn’t casual Sunday dinner.
 It’s a full-contact family bonding experience requiring: